 • Interns have significant interaction with Department of State personnel representing multiple career tracks in both the Foreign and Civil Service.
 Interns also sit in on our interviews with retired Foreign Service Officers and ambassadors, and get an opportunity to speak candidly with them.

-Because of our special relationship with the Foreign Service Institute, our interns have also had the opportunity to audit courses at FSI.
+• Because of our special relationship with the Foreign Service Institute, our interns have also had the opportunity to audit courses at FSI.

 We accept interns during the summer and during the academic year.
 Special appointments during academic recesses may also be considered.
-Although the positions are unpaid, we do offer a modest stipend to cover transportation costs.
+Although the positions are unpaid, we do offer a modest stipend to help cover transportation costs.